spring-epfl/spring22-TomDemont/README.md

 ### Test db population

-The following commands allow to properly flush all the database data and populate 10 fake users in 5 different teams, all with password `admin`. ⚠️ This can't be reverted, use with care:
+The following commands allow to properly flush all the database data and populate 10 fake users in 5 different teams plus and admin user named `admin` (in no team), all with password `admin`. ⚠️ This can't be reverted, use with care:

 ```bash
 flask shell